pmacau/nova/doc/test-plan.md

   - Explore the 5 unique biomes.
 See their differences in tileset, and the different types of tress that grow in these biomes.
   - Notice the differences in music track for each of the biomes.
   - If you have explored long enough, notice the screen darkens to simulate a day-night cycle
+  - Find bosses in the far corners of each biome

 - **Fight the enemies**:

   - Walk close to enemies and lure enemies through complex terrain (e.g., water).
-Observe how they avoid walking into unwalkable tiles, correctly navigating around it using the A* pathfinding system.
+Observe how they avoid walking into unwalkable tiles, correctly navigating around it using the A\* pathfinding system.
   - Notice that enemies walk through trees and land obstacles intentionally: this is a design choice to make enemy movement feel more fluid and intense.
 Listen for a new sound effect triggered when enemies pass through trees (a quick wooden click sound).
   - Lure enemies to chase you and control the player to constantly moving around, and observe how enemies recalculate their paths dynamically when the player moves out of range.
   - Move around the island and stay away from enemies.
 Note how enemy patrol routes and spawn locations vary based on map layout avoiding unwalkable map structures.
-  - @PRANAV/FRANK todo talk about the new items dropped by the enemies, at different rates, and how boss drops many items
+  - Kill enemies to see two new drops: iron and copper.
+Notice that not every enemy drops an item, and the amount and identity of an item dropped is randomly generated.
+Notice that boss enemies (found deep in each biome) drop a larger quantity of items.

 - **Performance testing**:

   - View the FPS in the window title caption
-  - @PHILLIP todo talk about how the FPS is good because of quadtree. talk about how no matter the entities on the screen, we only render whats on screen/process stuff nearby in the quadtree, so we have good FPS
+  - Traverse the now 16x larger map, thanks to the improved quad-tree performance acceleration.
+Notice that, to the user, collisions and rendering appears unchanged, but the performance is much better, allowing for much smoother gameplay.

 - **UI**
   - Follow the instructions in the tutorial to learn how to play the game, the main objective, and some backstory about the setting
-  - @FRANK todo talk about ship upgrades and how it costs materials to do them
-  - @PRANAV todo talk about the inventory system, how to stack items and whatnot, and how to open the inventory
+  - Collect items around the map by defeating enemies (boss enemies drop a large amount of items) to upgrade the ship through the ship upgrade UI (press "f" near the ship to access it).
+Notice how the ship visually changes appearance when upgrading the fire rate, blasters, or health.
+  - Press "tab" to see your full inventory, and arrange your items with right-mouse click (RMC).
+Holding CRTL+RMC picks up a whole stack, LSHIFT+RMC picks up half of the stack, and ALT+RMC picks up at most 5 items from a stack.
+While moving an item in your inventory, left click it outside of the inventory to drop it on the ground.
+  - Use keys 1-5 to interact with items in your hotbar items (consumes a health potion, or swaps to a different weapon; resource items cannot be interacted with this way).

 # Milestone 2